Abdulrahman-Yasser/Some_footages/readme.md

 - Gaza is the city of evil [...]
 We will turn all the places where Hamas is organized and hiding into cities of ruins.
 I say to the residents of Gaza - get out of there now.
 We will act everywhere and with all our strength. https://www.ynetnews.com/article/skforn1za

+- Same (terror-convicted) Israeli Minister dancing again with settlers at the "Hate Wedding" as they pretend to stab Palestinians.
+He called those settlers "salt of the earth" & hired the groom as his chief of staff, Chanamel Dorfman! https://x.com/muhammadshehad2/status/1723739758617096223?s=20